EnricoZanetti/EnricoZanetti/README.md

-- 👋 Hi, I’m @EnricoZanetti
+- Hi, I’m @EnricoZanetti
-- 👀 I’m interested in Data Science and Computer Science
+- I’m interested in Data Science and Computer Science
-- 🌱 I’m currently learning Python and R
+- I’m currently learning Python and R
-- 📫 How to reach me:-> @paranoizan

 <!---
 EnricoZanetti/EnricoZanetti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.